What Is B2B Lead Nurturing?

 #3 - Use Contact Scoring

-Contact scoring is the process of scoring and ranking your prospects based on their levels of engagement and suitability, in line with your nurture program.
+Contact scoring, also known as B2B lead scoring, is the process of scoring and ranking your prospects based on their levels of engagement and suitability, in line with your nurture program.

 You'll most likely set up a contact scoring system that assigns numerical points to each lead based on their activity.
 You'll then give a numerical value to your leads at different stages of the funnel.
 For example, 50 'points' may result in your MQLs being passed over to your Sales team.